 Part – 1

 The irregular shaped panes of Victorian glass, held in place by beads of white powdered lead, allow only small shafts of evening light through the lounge bay window.
-They hit the desk and are, at first swallowed, and then magically reflected by the ink well’s thick glass, into miniature rainbows that produce a kaleidoscope of colour on the wattle and horsehair plaster ceiling.
-In my lifetime the desk has always been there, looking out over the neat rose garden surrounded by ranks of ancient oak trees.
+They hit the desk and are, at first swallowed, and then magically reflected by the ink well’s thick glass into miniature rainbows that produce a kaleidoscope of colour on the wattle and horsehair plaster ceiling.
+In my lifetime, the desk has always been there, looking out over the neat rose garden surrounded by ranks of ancient oak trees.
 They shelter his humble green and cream cottage, which is, and will always be, my castle in the enchanted forest.

 We are about to embark on an evening ritual, observed on the first night of each of my Easter holiday visits, and, as I peer up, with wide eyes, at his lined and craggy face, he smiles.
 I smile back in anticipation at the adventure that is about to start.

-With pages turned by his hands only, we recap on his childhood progress through Jamaica and then Hong Kong, where his father supervised the rebuilding of His Majesty’s ship yards, to handle Kraken monsters of iron and steel rather than those of wood and sail.
+With pages turned by his hands only, we recap on his childhood progress.
+We skim through Jamaica and Hong Kong, where his father supervised the rebuilding of His Majesty’s shipyards to handle Kraken monsters of iron and steel rather than those of wood and sail.
 There are pictures showing Hong Kong harbour before and after a typhoon, with Chinese junks turned to matchwood and a tramp steamer sitting in the high street.
-The house they lived in, at that time, had hurricane proof walls that were over four feet thick, and, according to my grandfather, also survived both cannon and musket ball attacks.
-Boyhood images of pirates and damsels in distress, flash through my mind as we hurriedly skip through these already viewed moments of history, and reached our next port of call.
-Simon’sTown, South Africa.
+He tells me that the house they lived in had typhoon-proof walls over four feet thick, which survived both cannon and musket ball attacks.
+Boyhood images of pirates and damsels in distress flash through my mind as we move on hurridly to reach our next port of call.
+Simonstown, South Africa.

-My grandfather refers to them as, mater and pater.
+My grandfather refers to them as mater and pater.

-The portrayed informality of the photograph is betrayed by the fact that they are all looking down in the same direction, to a spot in the lower left of the photograph, where there is a gap in the flower beds.
-It seems that it was the gardener who was cajoled into taking the photograph and it took nearly half an hour to agree to the position of the camera.
-According to my grandfather, it then requiredanother half an hour for the house maids to remove all the Cape fire ants from a distraught photographer, after he fell into one of their nests, while trying to get a better shot.
-There was no second picture.
+The portrayed informality of the photograph is betrayed because they are all looking down in the same direction, to a spot in the lower left of the picture, where there is a gap in the flower beds.
+It seems it was the gardener who was cajoled into taking the photograph.
+Apparently, it took nearly half an hour to agree to the camera’s position.
+According to my grandfather, it then required another half an hour for the housemaids to remove all the Cape fire ants from a distraught photographer after he fell into one of their nests while trying to get a better shot.